meganzhao10/Hero-Villain-Victim/README.md

 # Hero-Villain-Victim
-A Google Chrome extension is created to detect roles of hero, villain, and victim in news articles using natural language techniques.
+Deliver a Google Chrome Extension that analyzes the entities (individuals, organizations, countries, etc.) contained within a news article and categorizes the most important entities as either being a hero, villain, or victim.

 ## Getting Started